santiagoaguiar/rules/rules/send-events-segmentio.md

 This rule is used to send two differen events to [segment.io](http://segment.io)

-The rule checks whether the user has already signed up before or not.
-This is tracked by the persistent `user.signedUp` property.
-If the property is present then we assume this is a __login__ event, otherwise we assume a new __signup__.
+The rule checks whether the user has already logged at least once.
+If so, we assume this is a __login__ event, otherwise we assume a new __signup__.

 The `sendEvent` function is a simple wrapper around the [segment.io Track REST API](https://segment.io/libraries/rest-api#track) which is trivial to call using the provided `request` module.
 Notice we are also sending some additional contextual information: the IP address and User Agent of the user.